okk20/neta/README.md

 This project uses MSW (Mock Service Worker) to simulate API calls.
 All API endpoints are mocked and no backend server is required for frontend development.

+## Database Configuration

+The application can be connected to a MongoDB database using the following connection string:
+`mongodb+srv://takyiamy2019_db:sjtaoOULf3Nyr9sb@sems-cluster.atwkdw2.mongodb.net/?retryWrites=true&w=majority&appName=Sems-Cluster`

 ## Deployment Options

 ### Frontend Only (Current Vercel Deployment)